-The mildness of sweet onions make them ideal for eating raw or for cooking in a delicately spiced dish.
+The mildness of sweet onions make them ideal for this delicately hearty side.

 Preheat oven to 400 degrees.
 Peel onions; slice 1/2 inch from top of each, and discard.
 Slice just enough from the root end so that onions stand upright.
 Using a melon baller, hollow out the insides, leaving a 1/3- to 1/2-inch-thick shell.
 Set aside.
 Finely chop removed parts, and set 1 cup chopped onion aside.
 Discard remaining onion or reserve for another use.